This article introduces typical university accommodation options available and provides some tips for making the right choice for you.

 All of the University accommodation offers its own social calendar and you can choose whether to take part in events and activities.

-Before they arrive at university, some students find it useful to have contact with other students who will be living in the same accomodation block through the Facebook accomodation block groups.
+Before they arrive at university, some students find it useful to have contact with other students who will be living in the same accommodation block through the Facebook accommodation block groups.